 The What, the Why, and the How of 0xBitcoin

-0xBitcoin is an open source, community driven project, with no marketing team, nor any marketing budget to help bring attention to this new token.
-It relies solely on word of mouth for exposure.
+0xBitcoin is an open source, community driven project.
+With no marketing team, nor any marketing budget to help bring attention to this new token, it relies solely on community effort.
 To that end, this article was written by a community member as an introduction and an open invitation to all to check out the 0xBitcoin project.

 What is 0xBitcoin?